Start a Blog to Increase Your Income

 2) Select Your Free Domain Name

 Tip: Open www.whois.com in another tab to find available domains.
 I would also recommend some research on the U.S. Patent and Trademark website to make sure you do not choose a name that is trademarked.
 I almost did that one time and fortunately a few minutes of quick research set me straight.
 I’ve heard of stories where people get cease and desist letters because their website name is infringing on a trademarked phrase!
 Yikes!
+If this happens to you, make sure you discuss these matters with a trademark lawyer and maybe he can help with your case.

 3) Enter Your Billing Information